buddyq/AgentAssets/wp-content/plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.16.26 =
+Fixed "What to look for" Options so that changes are saved, and changed get_currentuserinfo to wp_get_current_user.

 = 4.16.17 =
 Removed Menu Item Placement Options that were deprecated in WP 4.5, Added firewall options for better compatibility with WP Firewall 2, and fixed an XSS vulnerability in the debug output of the nonce token.